Doege throws 2 TDs, West Virginia runs over TCU 24-6

 The Horned Frogs were held to a pair of field goals, the first time they were held out of the end zone since 2016 against Kansas State.

-''What would you feel like if someone took your girl?
-It feels about the same way,'' TCU coach Gary Patterson said. ''And most of it was all our fault, to be honest with you.''

-It was the first game a West Virginia defense held an opponent out of the endzone since 2018, also against Kansas State.
+It was the first game in which a West Virginia defense held an opponent out of the end zone since 2018, also against Kansas State.

 Leddie Brown had three rushes of at least 30 yards to pile up 156 yards on the ground, while Doege continued to make good decisions with his arm.
 The second-year starter, who transferred from Bowling Green last year, completed passes to seven different receivers.